kixxauth/enginemill/docs/current/reference/http.md

 ```

 ### Streaming
-A Request instance is also a Stream instance, and has all the properties and
-methods you would expect a Stream to have.
+Request and Response instances are also a Stream instances, and have all the properties and methods you would expect a Stream to have.
+However, if you want to stream data to a server via HTTP, the Form API referenced above is probably the way to go.

 ## HTTP Authentication